MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/autodesk-construction-cloud.md

 You should be aware of the following limitations and issues associated with accessing Autodesk data.

-* Autodesk returns a 404 error status if you don't have any request in the last 30 days.
 * This connector pulls data from the last run Data Connector extract and not the live data from the account.